adamyg/berkeley_pascal/README.md

 # Berkeley Pascal

 Berkeley Pascal was developed within the Computer Science Division; Department of Electrical Engineering and Computer Science;
-University of California, Berkeley by William N. Joy, Susan L. Graham and Charles B. Haley.
-It was originally designed for interactive instructional use on the PDP/11 and VAX/11 computers.
+University of California, Berkeley initial by Ken Thompson, then by William N. Joy, Susan L. Graham and Charles B. Haley.
+It was initially designed for interactive instructional use on the PDP/11 and VAX/11 computers by Ken Thompson and developed further with extensive modifications and additions by William Joy, Charles Haley and faculty advisor Susan L. Graham.

 Interpretive P-code is produced, providing fast translation at the expense of slower execution speed.
+The interpreter runs at a fraction of the speed of equivalent compiled C code, with this fraction varying from 1/5 to 1/15.

 This project is an investigation into retargeting to modern hosts, with the intention of exploring use within embedded systems/applications, plus for general nostalgia.